ibexa/documentation-developer/docs/upgrading/5_upgrade_database.md

 ### Solr configuration

-If you use Solr as a search engine, make sure that Solr configuration is set to commit Solr index changes directly on Repository updates.
+If you use Solr as the search engine, make sure that Solr configuration is set to commit Solr index changes directly during Repository updates.
 For more information, see [Solr configuration](../guide/search/solr/#further-configuration).

 !!! dxp

     ### Site Factory upgrade

-    For production, it is recommended that you create the `ezsite` and `ezsite_public_access` tables and manually importing their schema definitions.
+    For production, create the `ezsite` and `ezsite_public_access` tables and manually import their schema definitions.

     For MySQL: